jessicarush/git-notes/README.md

 ## GitHub code search

-GitHIb now includes all kinds of syntax for specific code searches.
+GitHub now includes all kinds of syntax for specific code searches.
 Here are some examples:

 search query | description
 ------------ | -----------